 Abstract

 Background: Acute cerebral infarction (ACI) is one of the most common cerebral vascular diseases.
 Traditional Chinese patent medicines (TCPMs) are widely used in the treatment of ACI in China.
-However, rare randomized controlled trial (RCT) has been performed to directly compare the efficacy of different regimens of TCPMs.
+However, rarely have randomized controlled trials (RCT) have been performed to directly compare the efficacy of different regimens of TCPMs.
 There is no evidence to demonstrate which of TCPMs more effective for clinicians.
-Thereforewe plan to conduct a systematic review and network meta-analysis (NMA) to compare the efficacy of different regimens of oral TCPMs for ACI.
+Therefore, we plan to conduct a systematic review and network meta-analysis (NMA) to compare the efficacy of different regimens of oral TCPMs for ACI.
 The aim is to provide the best currently available evidence base to guide the selection of oral TCPMs.

 Methods: Electronic search strategies were developed by an experienced medical information specialist in consultation with our team.
 A systematic and comprehensive search will be performed from inception to July 2018 in both English and Chinese databases, involving Medline, Cochrane Library, Embase, China National Knowledge Infrastructure Database (CNKI), Wanfang Database, Chongqing VIP information (CQVIP), and SinoMed.
 Randomized controlled trials (RCTs) related to oral TCPMs in the treatment of ACI will be included.
 Two reviewers will independently screen the literature using pre-specified eligibility criteria, and assess the quality of included studies according to the risk of bias tool of Cochrane Handbook 5.1.0.
 The GRADE approach will be used to rate the quality of evidence of estimates derived from NMA.
 Data analysis will be conducted by using STATA 13.0 and WinBUGS 1.4.3 software.

-Dicussion: This NMA will offer new and informative evaluations of current oral TCPMs for ACI.
+Discussion: This NMA will offer new and informative evaluations of current oral TCPMs for ACI.
 The findings of this NMA will be reported according to PRISMA-NMA statement.
 The results will inform clinicians, provide optimal clinical treatment strategies to establish evidence gaps, and identify promising oral TCPMs for evaluation in future trials.

 Ethics and dissemination: Since this study belongs to literature analysis based on published articles, it does not require ethics approval and patient consent.